 We reviewed a representative sample of electric and hand-held spiralizers and scored them against the following criteria.

-Ease of use: In the case of stand and hand-held spiralizers, we wanted to be able to attach our fruit and vegetables easily, then use a simple lever or twist motion to speedily create ribbons without having to exert too much force.
+• Ease of use: In the case of stand and hand-held spiralizers, you'll want to be able to attach our fruit and vegetables easily, then use a simple lever or twist motion to speedily create ribbons without having to exert too much force.

 Spiralizer recipes